orchestral/docs/src/upgrading.md

 ---

+## Upgrading from 2.1 to 2.2 {#v2-1-v2-2}

+### Upgrading Your Composer Dependency

+To upgrade to Orchestra Platform 2.2, change your `"orchestra/foundation"` version to `"2.2.*"` in your `composer.json` file.

+> As a pre-caution, remove `bootstrap/compiled.php` file if it exist to avoid possible error during upgrade.

+### Adding Configuration Files & Options

+Add the new `cipher` configuration option to your `app/config/app.php` file.
+The default value should be `MCRYPT_RIJNDAEL_256` constant.

+Add the new `fallback_locale` configuration option to your `app/config/app.php` file.
+The default value should be `en`.

+Add the new alias `'SoftDeletingTrait' => 'Illuminate\Database\Eloquent\SoftDeletingTrait',` to your `app/config/app.php`.

+Add new `app/config/services.php` file [from the repository](https://github.com/orchestral/platform/blob/2.2/app/config/services.php) ([raw](https://raw.githubusercontent.com/orchestral/platform/2.2/app/config/services.php)).

 ## Upgrading from 2.0 to 2.1 {#v2-0-v2-1}

 ### Upgrading Your Composer Dependency

-To upgrade your Orchestra Platform 2.1, change your `"orchestra/foundation"` version to `"2.1.*"` in your `composer.json` file.
+To upgrade to Orchestra Platform 2.1, change your `"orchestra/foundation"` version to `"2.1.*"` in your `composer.json` file.

 > As a pre-caution, remove `bootstrap/compiled.php` file if it exist to avoid possible error during upgrade.

 ### Replace Files